cloudmesh/technologies/chapters/tech/taverna.md

 When starting a scientific experiment, the main emphasis is not just the result obtained, but the procedure or method followed.
 Scientific workflows have thus propped up in numerous applications and experiments to reduce difficulties.
 Apache Taverna was introduced initially under the myGrid project.
 In the words of its developers,
-> “They provide a high-level declarative way of specifying what a particular in silico experiment modelled by a workflow is set to
+> "They provide a high-level declarative way of specifying what a particular in silico experiment modelled by a workflow is set to
-> achieve, not how it will be executed” [@fa18-523-66-taverna-intro].
+> achieve, not how it will be executed" [@fa18-523-66-taverna-intro].

 Apache Taverna is a tool for developing and implementing workflows.
 It is an open-source software, initially called Taverna Workbench.
 It is now a project under the Apache Incubator project.
 One of the key features of Taverna is that it allows developers to include many